Every businessman knows being cost-effective is important. But you should never cut corners with these critical components!

 - Assuming you’re not a strong financial accountant or CPA, when setting up your financial accounting system seek a professional.
 Excellent record keeping is a must.
 Developing a relationship with a professional will provide a continued source of feedback and could lead to connections for mentoring, banking relationships, early stage investors or Angels.

-- Seek Legal advice from an experienced business attorney familiar with early stage companies and/or a firm capable of providing a host of legal services to assure your legal house is in order.
+- Seek Legal advice from an experienced business attorney familiar with early stage companies.
+Or, find a firm capable of providing a host of legal services to assure your legal house is in order.
 Establishing corporate fitness from the onset will pay off when seeking funds from financial institutions and investors.
 Attorneys are often connected to a circle of experts that can aid in your business development.

 - Hire a quality team!
 Surround yourself with people that will be capable of managing, teaching, coaching and inspiring others.
 It could cost a little more, but if early team members can buy into the vision then they might be willing to accept less now for the promise of an inspired future.